DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - Kyoe's Bang'n Brows - Standalone - Vanillamatch

-_For people, who would like to use a bit brighter brows than the vanilla ones._
+_For people, who would like to use a bit differently coloured brows than the default ones._

 ### [Kyoe's Bang'n Brows for KouLeifoh's High Poly Head](https://www.nexusmods.com/skyrimspecialedition/mods/50424)